JohnSnowLabs/johnsnowlabs/docs/_posts/ahmet-mesut/2024-01-15-explain_clinical_doc_vop_en.md

 This pipeline is designed to:

-    - extract all clinical/medical entities from the text,
+    - extract healthcare-related terms entities

-    - assign assertion status to the extracted entities,
+    - assign assertion status to the extracted entities

-    - establish relations between the extracted entities.
+    - establish relations between the extracted entities

+from the documents transferred from the patient’s sentences.

 6 NER models, one assertion model, and one relation extraction model were used to achieve those tasks.